 The HUD regulations at 24 CFR 982.54 define the policies that must be included in the administrative plan.
-They are as follows: Selection and admission of applicants from the PHA waiting list, including any PHA admission preferences, procedures for removing applicant names from the waiting list, and procedures for closing and reopening the PHA waiting list (Chapter 4);
+They are as follow:

-- Issuing or denying vouchers, including PHA policy governing the voucher term and any extensions or suspensions of the voucher term.
-'Suspension' means stopping the clock on the term of a family's voucher after the family submits a request for approval of the tenancy.
-If the PHA decides to allow extensions or suspensions of the voucher term, the PHA administrative plan must describe how the PHA determines whether to grant extensions or suspensions, and how the PHA determines the length of any extension or suspension (Chapter 5); - Any special rules for use of available funds when HUD provides funding to the PHA for a special purpose (e.g., desegregation), including funding for specified families or a specified category of families (Chapter 4);
+- Selection and admission of applicants from the PHA waiting list, including any PHA admission preferences, procedures for removing applicant names from the waiting list, and procedures for closing and reopening the PHA waiting list (Chapter 4); - Issuing or denying vouchers, including PHA policy governing the voucher term and any extensions of the voucher term.
+If the PHA decides to allow extensions of the voucher term, the PHA administrative plan must describe how the PHA determines whether to grant extensions, and how the PHA determines the length of any extension (Chapter 5); - Any special rules for use of available funds when HUD provides funding to the PHA for a special purpose (e.g., desegregation), including funding for specified families or a specified category of families (Chapter 4);